mushcatshiro/CS-basics/Software Engineering/aws/containers.md

 For EC2 launch type, EC2 instances are launched within the ECS clusters.
 These EC2 instances are manually provisioned and maintained.
-ECS agent must be installed on it.
+ECS agent must be installed on it unless it is an ECS optimized AMI.
 With that AWS will take care of starting and stopping tasks in the EC2 instances.
 ASG is required to be defined when setting up ECS cluster.
 The ASG scaling can be done based on,

 - CPU util
 - add EC2 over time